rach-m/world-cup-tracker/README.md

 You should do the following -

-- make a "goalTimeLine" component that takes the relevant props and displays a soccer ball emoji - ⚽️ - in a position that indicates the time it was scored in the game
+- make a "GoalTimeLine" component that takes the relevant props and displays a soccer ball emoji - ⚽️ - in a position that indicates the time it was scored in the game

-- hovering over the soccer ball should display another compoment goalDetails that shows the time of goal and who scored it
+- hovering over the soccer ball should display another compoment GoalDetails that shows the time of goal and who scored it

 HINTS: